-In order to achieve this objective, the Community established an East African Standards Committee mandated to develop and issue East African Standards.
+The Community has established an East African Standards Committee (EASC) mandated to develop and issue East African Standards (EAS).
+The Committee is composed of representatives of the National Standards Bodies in Partner States, together with the representatives from the public and private sector organizations in the community.

-The Committee is composed of representatives of the National Standards Bodies in Partner States, together with the representatives from the private sectors and consumer organizations.
+East African Standards are developed through Technical Committees that are representative of key stakeholders including government, academia, consumer groups, private sector and other interested parties.
 Draft East African Standards are circulated to stakeholders through the National Standards Bodies in the Partner States.
-The comments received are discussed and incorporated before finalization of standards, in accordance with the procedures of the Community.
+The comments received are discussed and incorporated before finalization of standards, in accordance with the Principles and procedures for development of East African Standards.